When you hear the word yoga, do you think of a person with his legs twisted up

 Why Yoga for Stress?

-When you get stressed or nervous,
+When you get stressed or

-out what's wrong and start coming up with solutions.
+you figure out what's wrong and start coming up with solutions.

 In addition, you can ease stress through exercise.
 You probably know exercise is